chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 Minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud based applications using affordable storage, minimal compute and point in time recovery.

+# Q.
+By looking at the pics of architectures, how do I differentiate the modes.